fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 const [allClicks, setAll] = useState([])
 ```

-Dev tools shows the state of hooks in the order of their definition:
+Dev tools show the state of hooks in the order of their definition:

 ![](../../images/1/11ea.png)